Skip to content

 Getting access to the real instance

-Sometimes Shadow classes may want to refer to the object they are shadowing, e.g. to manipulate fields.
-A Shadow class can accomplish this by declaring a field annotated @RealObject:
+Sometimes Shadow classes may want to refer to the object they are shadowing, e.g., to manipulate fields.
+A Shadow class can achieve this by declaring a field annotated with @RealObject:

 @Implements(Point.class)